West Virginia Fires

 Overview

 West Virginia is currently facing an elevated fire risk, particularly in the southern and eastern parts of the state.
-A combination of a dry air mass, low relative humidity dropping into the 20% range (and sometimes the teens), and gusty winds has prompted fire weather advisories.
-The spring fire season is well underway, with over 100 fires reported in the southern region alone since the season began.
+A combination of a dry air mass, unusually warm temperatures, low relative humidity dropping into the 15% to 35% range, and gusty winds has prompted widespread fire weather advisories over the past week.
+The statutory spring fire season is well underway, with approximately 475 fires burning over 3,000 acres across the state since the beginning of the year.
+The current National Preparedness Level for the region is 2.

 Current Situation

-Fire Activity: Fire activity has been notably high this spring, with Mercer, McDowell, Wyoming, and Fayette counties experiencing a significant number of blazes.
-Mercer County has been the hardest hit, with 29 fires reported recently.
-Firefighters and forestry officials are urging residents to remain vigilant as the elevated fire risk is expected to persist for at least the next 10 days due to a lack of significant rainfall.
+Fire Activity: Fire activity has been notably high over the last 72 hours, with Mercer, McDowell, Wyoming, and Fayette counties experiencing a significant number of blazes.
+Approximately 36% of the fires this spring have been caused by escaped debris burning, while another third have been sparked by trees and limbs falling on remote power lines due to high winds.
+Firefighters and forestry officials are urging residents to remain vigilant as the elevated fire risk persists.

 Key Fires:

-- Fuel Types: The rapid spread of recent spring fires across the state has been primarily driven by drying 10-hour fuels, dry grasses, dead leaves, and other winter tree litter that easily ignite under the current dry and windy conditions.
+- Jumping Branch Fire: Located in the southern region, this wildfire reached 420 acres and is currently 95% contained.
+The rapid spread of this fire was primarily driven by drying 10-hour fuels, dry grasses, dead leaves, and other winter tree litter that easily ignite under the current dry and windy conditions.

 Weather and Wind Warnings